 * US Airways stock reaches highest level in nearly 6 years

-* Holder - could resolve merger concerns before scheduled trial
+* Holder - could resolve merger concerns before scheduled

 By Diane Bartz

 wants US Airways and American Airlines to divest landing and

 take-off slots at Reagan National and other "key" U.S. airports

 as a condition to drop its effort to block a proposed merger,

 Share prices in the airlines jumped as Holder seemed to

 offer a path to an agreement, three weeks before the scheduled

 Airlines, closed up 24.5 percent in heavy volume, while those of